SiddharthaBhattacharjee/30Days_Of_Productivity/logs.md

     Also got my 5ierChain wallet setup and tried out the 5ier IDE for the event.
 Studied about ERC20 and Fire in preparation for the event.✍️ appart from that, still have lots of assignments and Records to write for college😢<br>
     It took me 1 Hrs 40 mins to complete todays coding work⏱️<br>
     Link to GutHub Commit : [Pushed 6th April 2023](https://github.com/SiddharthaBhattacharjee/Simple_ERC20_Demo/commit/8981e2caa65dd152ea6fcaf26c552aff10c73615)

+- ## Day-10 , 7th April 2023 :
+    Today, I studied about Sustainable Blockchain concensus and started studying about operating nodes in Blockchain ✍️, other than that, I attended CodeChef meeting in Basant Nagar Beach.<br>
+    Couldn't do much coding today as Today I was more focused on studying about how to get started with node operating.
+This is in preparation for my upcoming Blockchain events and other future plans.
+Also most of my day was spent at Basant Nagar Beach with codeChef family.<br>
+    I spent 1 Hr studying Today⏱️<br>